OncoHarmony-Network/majiq_academic/doc/source/getting-started-guide/majiq-build.rst

 - :bash:`majiq-build combine` allows treating novel junctions from some of these splicegraphs as known, highlighting junctions that were novel to specific experiments.
+- :bash:`majiq psi-coverage`, with the :bash:`--ignore-from sg` flag, allows
-- :bash:`majiq-build psi-coverage` allows producing coverage for events that are unique to only one splicegraph (i.e. if it was structurally the same in the first build, ignore it).
+  producing coverage for events that are unique to only one splicegraph (i.e. if it was structurally the same in the first build, ignore it).

     - This enables focusing on structurally novel events.
     - It can also prevent duplicate work with shared experiments/events which